department-of-veterans-affairs/va.gov-team/products/education-careers/school-comparison-tool/redesign/research/usability-testing/discussion-guide.md

  - How do you think the school search results were sorted?
  - Was there any other information you were expecting to see?

-## Third Task: Compare Schools - X minutes
+## Third Task: Compare Schools - 15 minutes

 Looking at these search results, you know that **School 1** and **School 2** would have a reasonable commute and both have the major you're interested in.
 How would you go about comparing these two schools to see which school would be a better fit for you?